New York Truck Accident Attorneys

 Common Injuries Caused By Truck Accidents

-Given that truck accidents can be fatal and often result in severe injuries, government laws make it mandatory for trucking firms to have insurance policies with high policy limits.
+Given that trucking accidents can be fatal and often result in catastrophic injuries, government laws make it mandatory for trucking firms to have insurance policies with high policy limits.
 Over the years, Cellino Law has represented truck accident victims who have sustained severe injuries, including:

 - Spine and back injuries